willstepp/dogs-of-santiago/dos_notes.md

 FIRST DAY
 25000

 NEXT DAY
+15000

--Gets a message from Constanza, to meet at The Clinic -Gets ready to go meet her
--When he is getting into the cab he sees the cripple man -Decides to take him to San Bernardo to see his son -Bus trip
+1500: Has breakfast, checks email.
+Gets a message from Constanza, to meet at The Clinic in one hour.
+When he is getting into the cab he sees the cripple man.
+For no seeming reason, decides to take him to San Bernardo to see his son on a bus.
--ShantyTown
--Reunion
+1500: Bus trip, Arrival
+1500: ShantyTown
+1500: Reunion with son and friends
--Mugging and Stabbed
+1500: Mugging and Stabbed
--Walks in a Delirium to the Park
+1500: Walks in a Delirium to the Park
--Witness to the BonFire, where they sacrifice a child -Wakes with dog licking his face
+1500: Witness to the BonFire, where they sacrifice a child
--From the injury and the beatings and withdrawals from the Xanax and Ambien, starts to have jitters, twitching -In a delirium follows the dog as it lives its life -Watches a car hit it, without doing anything, but feels bad -Carries it to the Park, it biting him, and by the time they arrive, its dead -Digs a hole and buries it, finds newspaper to cover it up -Sees the headline about The Clinic bombing the day before 15000
+1500: Wakes with dog licking his face, from the injury and the beatings and withdrawals from the Xanax and Ambien, starts to have jitters, twitching.
+In a delirium follows the dog as it lives its life.
+1500: Watches a car hit it, without doing anything, but feels bad Carries it to the Park, it biting him, and by the time they arrive, its dead.
+Digs a hole and buries it, finds newspaper to cover it up.
+Sees the headline about The Clinic bombing the day before.

 in a warm, tender embrace.